Doctoral Awards Ceremony

 - Yes.
 However, we discourage flash photography, and you are not allowed to move around in the Aula during the ceremony.

-- NTNU's own photographers will take great pictures from the ceremony and of each group that receives their diplomas.
+- NTNU's own photographers will take great photos from the ceremony and of each group that receives their diplomas.

 I cannot attend the Doctoral Awards Ceremony, how do I get my diploma?